-If a Committee Member has a direct or indirect conflict of interest (ie interest by close association, financial interest, conflicting duty, personal gain or loss, or future interest as stated in Section 77A and 77B of the Act) in an item to be considered or discussed by the Committee while they are in attendance, the Committee Member must disclose this to the Chair.
+If a Committee Member has a general conflict of interest within the meaning of section 127 of the Act or a material conflict of interest within the meaning of section 128 of the Act. in an item to be considered or discussed by the Committee while they are in attendance, the Committee Member must disclose this to the Chair.